-Prior to the effectiveness of the registration statement of which this prospectus forms a part, our board of directors will establish three standing committees: an Audit Committee, a Compensation Committee and a Nominating and Corporate Governance Committee.
-Each of these committees will operate under a charter that has been approved by our board of directors.
+Our board of directors has established an Audit Committee, a Compensation Committee and a Nominating and Corporate Governance Committee.
+Our board of directors may establish other committees to facilitate the management of our business.
+The composition and functions of each committee are described below.
+Members serve on these committees until their resignation or until otherwise determined by our board of directors.
+Each of these committees operate under a charter that has been approved by our board of directors.